snok/install-poetry/README.md

 <a id="mtesting"></a>
 **Testing using a matrix**

-In many cases, the basic example might not be enough.
-For example, you might need to make sure that your tests run on multiple operating systems, across many package versions, across many python versions, or all of the above.
+A more extensive example for running your test-suite on combinations of multiple operating systems, python versions, or package-versions, can be structured like this.

 ```yaml
 name: test